mikeizbicki/ucr-cs100/textbook/assignment-help/sort/README.md

 ==24216==
 ==24216== All heap blocks were freed -- no leaks are possible
 ```
 It looks fine.
-Also, we have the same result as before:
+Also, we may have the same result if we run it on the same char arrays:
 ```
 abc b bac dfp DFq ktw pab slm Z
 ```